vrest-io/vrunner/README.md

                          URL" available in Left hand side, below the "Filters section".
                          Provide the copied URL in this option.
 Ensure that you enclose URL in double quotes.
+        -N, --env      : Provide the environment name to initialize the global variables.
+                         By default environment `Default` is used.
         -L, --logger   : Your desired logging of the vRUNNER execution process and result.
 This can be either `console` or `json` or `xunit`.
                          By default `console` logger is used.